Archer4499/Maximum-Inscribed-Circle/README.md

 python3 -m pip install ezdxf
 ```

-Either download and extract the repository zip file or just main.py and polylabel.py (and optionally exampleData.csv), and run the following in a console to start the program:
+Either download and extract the repository zip file or just main.py and polylabel.py (and optionally exampleData.csv), and either double-click main.py if using Windows or run the following in a console to start the program:
 ```
 python3 main.py
 ```